 1. Wildlife Manager

-Wildlife management is one of the wildlife conservation jobs that are more focused on the practical aspect of conservation.
+Wildlife management is one of the conservation jobs that are more focused on the practical aspect of conservation.
 In other words, it involves getting your hands dirty.
 So if you are an outdoorsy person who likes being hands-on, then this could be the job for you.

 Your day-to-day duties mostly include the management of wildlife sites for the benefit of both the wildlife and the public.
 This includes habitat management where you will be involved in monitoring and taking care of the spaces occupied by animals and ensuring that they are conducive for wildlife.

 As a wildlife manager, you will also be in charge of visitor access.
-Your work will involve ensuring that the health and safety of visitors to wildlife sites.
+Your work will involve ensuring the health and safety of visitors to wildlife sites.
 You are also supposed to ensure that visitors are well-received and enjoy a good customer experience.

 Some typical job titles for people working as wildlife managers include warden, ranger, estate worker, and reserves officer.